DOI10.47051/GLSR7598

 Figure 1: Individuals of Atractus resplendens from San Antonio Mountains, Tungurahua province, Ecuador.

-Natural history: Atractus resplendens is a rarely seen semi-fossorial snake that inhabits in old-growth to moderately-disturbed cloudforests, but may as well occur in agricultural areas.4 Resplendent Ground Snakes have been found inactive under rocks, logs, or in crevices, but their period of activity is not clear.4 Based on what is know about other ground snakes, the diet of A. resplendens probably includes earthworms and slugs.5,6 The defensive behavior in this species consists in hiding the head under body coils or trying to poke with the sharp tail-tip.4
+Natural history: Atractus resplendens is a rarely seen semi-fossorial snake that inhabits in old-growth to moderately-disturbed cloud forests, but may as well occur in agricultural areas.4 Resplendent Ground Snakes have been found inactive under rocks, logs, or in crevices, but their period of activity is not clear.4 Based on what is known about other ground snakes, the diet of A. resplendens probably includes earthworms and slugs.5,6 The defensive behavior in this species consists of hiding the head under body coils or trying to poke with the sharp tail-tip.4

 Reader support helps us keep the Reptiles of Ecuador book 100% free.